groupoid/anders/intro/canonicity/REAMDE.md

 To reformulate canonicity for natural numbers built using this approach, consider the following:

-1) Explicit normal forms: Instead of using higher inductive types and path spaces directly in the constructors of ℕ, you could attempt to define explicit normal forms for each level of recursion.
+1) Explicit normal forms: Instead of using higher inductive types and path spaces directly in the constructors of `ℕ`, you could attempt to define explicit normal forms for each level of recursion.
 For example, if `ℕ` is constructed inductively, the recursion should be designed to ensure that each term reduces to a canonical form (either 0 or succ n).

-2) Defining a simplification rule: You could introduce simplification rules for the terms involving PathP and ind₂.
+2) Defining a simplification rule: You could introduce simplification rules for the terms involving `PathP` and `ind₂`.
 For example, if the term involves a path between two elements of the same type, it could simplify based on the structure of that path.